angelariggs/angelariggs.github.io/_posts/2020-01-16-first-time-manager.md

 - schedule your 1:1s
 - don't cancel your 1:1s
-- never ever say "let's chat" with no warning and no agenda.
+- never ever say "let's chat" with no warning and no agenda

 But what about those other themes?
 There's a lot to unpack there, and I really want to try and capture my understanding of them through the advice that was shared.
 I want this article to act as a reminder for myself as I'm getting started, but also as a resource to share for other managers in tech.
 Instead of having one enormous article, I'm going to use this as a jumping-off point.
 I think this will be a great way to introduce the advice and themes at a high-level, and be able to dive deeper into each theme with more consideration in subsequent articles.